Julia-Immer/synth-in-docker/README.md

-# A Project For Practicing Docker and Build Tools
+# A Project For Practicing Docker and CI/CD Tools
 A very simple practice Dockerfile which starts the python interpreter.

 Soon to become, a musical synthesizer app, developed Dockerfile-first to use containerization and build tools.